peidevs/peidevs.github.io/content/about.md

 ## Elders

 The elders are those who are willing to help organize the events.
-Anyone is welcome to be an elder.
-All you have to do is ask.
+Anyone is welcome to be an elder, all you have to do is ask.

 ### Current Elders